 Attend any review sessions that the professor holds outside of class.
 Many students take these for granted and don’t go because they think they already know the material.
 Even if you feel like you could ace the test without attending, going demonstrates to your professor that you are interested in the material and doing your best to succeed in their class.
 Also, if you do end up doing worse than you expected on a test, you can tell them during office hours, “I went to the review session and am still not fully understanding the material.
 What else can I do to study to improve my score next time?”
 If you did not attend the review session, professors will often just tell you that you should have attended.

 11. Do the extra credit

-Completing the extra credit shows professors that you are passionate about doing well in their class.
-Also, most of the time, the extra credit will be something fun like completing a survey or watching a guest lecture outside of class.
+Completing the extra credit shows professors that you are passionate about doing well in your class.
+Also, most of the time, the extra credit will be fun, like completing a survey or watching a guest lecture outside class.
 Extra credit allows you to have a buffer in case you don’t do as well as you expected on an assignment.